 Consistent with service related contacts, customer contacts (complaints and compliments) regarding Operator performance are also tracked and trended.
-Performance results for 2017 through 2020 with respect to Operator complaints are set out in the following table.
-When comparing the number of complaints from previous years, either in total or by category, it is important to remember that ridership and service levels have also fluctuated, most notably in 2020.
-The total complaints per 100,000 kilometers provides a normalized indication of the level of escalation in complaints year over year.
+Performance results for 2018 through 2021 with respect to Operator complaints are set out in the following table.
+When comparing the number of complaints from previous years, either in total or by category, it is important to remember that ridership and service levels also fluctuated significantly in 2020 and 2021.
+The total complaints per 100,000 kilometers provides a normalized indication of the trends in complaints year over year.

-As indicated in the table, in total, complaints in 2020 relating to Operator performance decreased over previous years, with the total operator complaints per 100,000 kilometres decreasing by 15% over the four year period.
+As indicated in the table, in total, complaints in 2021 relating to Operator performance decreased over previous years, with the total Operator complaints per 100,000 kilometres decreasing by 39% over the four year period.

-Driving related Operator complaints declined by 26% over the four year period, with decline in virtually every category.
-The makeup of complaints per category remained consistent over the period, notwithstanding the differing operating conditions in 2020.
-While the number of complaints is not significant, the increase in “idling” complaints is attributed to the increased need for buses to sit at stops longer than normal in order to remain on schedule (not early).
-The reduced vehicular traffic combined with reduced ridership resulted in the need for operators to sit and wait at time points in order to ensure their bus did not get ahead of schedule.
+Driving related Operator complaints declined by 41% over the four year period, with decline in virtually every category.
+The makeup of complaints per category remained consistent over the period, notwithstanding the differing operating conditions in 2020 and 2021.
+While the number of complaints is not significant, as previously mentioned the increase in “idling” complaints is attributed to the increased need for buses to sit at stops longer than normal in order to remain on schedule (not early).
+The reduced vehicular traffic combined with reduced ridership resulted in the need for Operators to sit and wait at time points in order to ensure their bus did not get ahead of schedule.

-Total complaints with respect to ‘service received from the Operator’ also decreased in 2020 to the lowest in the four-year horizon.
-The largest number of complaints in this category (representing approximately 88% of the total in 2020) relate to driver attitude and passenger treatment.
-Of note, in 2020, 172 of the 588 complaints in this category (approximately 30%), were classified as being directly related to the pandemic.
+Total complaints with respect to ‘service received from the Operator’ also decreased in 2021 to the lowest in the four-year horizon.
+The largest number of complaints in this category (representing approximately 83% of the total in 2021) relate to driver attitude and passenger treatment.
+Of note, in 2021, 420 of the 866 complaints in this category (approximately 48%), were classified as being directly related to the pandemic.
 Throughout the pandemic, public health guidance changed, resulting in the need to frequently change programs and protocols for public transit services in order to ensure both operators and passengers remained as safe as possible.
-The combination of the unknowns relating to the virus and the frequent changes in procedures and protocols, including what was considered an essential trip, resulted in a heightened level of anxiety for both operators and customers, which in numerous cases, led to verbal exchanges that were reported to customer service (e.g. passenger screening at front door, staying behind yellow line, use of rear-door only, etc.).

 In the case of complaints alleging a significant Operator performance issue, an investigation is completed, which can include any or all of the following; interview with the Operator and complainant, assessment of AVLC data, review of the bus’ audio/visual system (noting there is a strict protocol for accessing the system recordings).
 It should be noted that contacts received from customers are based on the customer’s perception of the incident, and are not always consistent with what actually occurred.
 In all situations, when requested, a response regarding the assessment is provided to the customer who filed the contact.

 Operator performance compliments are also tracked and trended.
-In 2020, overall Operator performance compliments are the lowest over the four-year period with a decrease of 22% for same.
-The chart below sets out the trend in Operator compliments over the period of 2017 through 2020.
+In 2021 overall Operator performance compliments were at the lowest over the four-year period with a decrease of 55% for same.
+The chart below sets out the trend in Operator compliments over the period of 2018 through 2021.

-While the total number of compliments received over the four year period has remained somewhat consistent, the compliments per 100,000 riders in 2020 almost doubled that of previous years.
-Of the 240 compliments received in 2020, 112 were directly related to the pandemic, with customers expressing their gratitude for operators continuing to get them where they needed to be in a safe manner.
+While the total number of compliments received over the four year period has remained somewhat consistent with the exception of 2021, the compliments per 100,000 riders in 2020 and again in 2021 were significantly higher than that of previous years.
 These expressions of gratitude were shared with employees through postings on internal screens and quoted in the employee newsletter.
 These messages were well-received and appreciated by all LTC employees who continued to do their part in ensuring the service continued to operate.

 Impressions of Service Safety